golioth/docs/docs/firmware/golioth-firmware-sdk/light-db-stream/guide-lightdb-stream-object.md

 for a response (or error) from the server.
 If a response is not received within the given timeout, a `GOLIOTH_ERR_TIMEOUT` error code will be returned.

-In the above examples, we tell Golioth to set the `"sensor"` path using `json_buf`/`cbor_buf` and the length of that array.
+In the above examples, we tell Golioth to set the `"sensor"` path using the enum for our desired content type, along with the `json_buf`/`cbor_buf` pointer and the length of that array.
 The final argument is a timeout value (in seconds).
 When Golioth receives this data, the server will automatically add a timestamp based on when it was received.

 :::tip Multiple Data Points and Nested Data